briatte/assembleia/README.md

 ## Bills

-- `legislature` -- legislature number
+- `legislature` -- legislature number (Roman number, VI-XII)
 - `session` -- legislature session
 - `ref` -- bill local identifier (number/legislature)
 - `title` -- title
 - `bid` -- bill unique identifier
-- `authors` -- party sponsors
+- `authors` -- party affiliation(s) of the individual sponsor(s)
-- `sponsors` -- individual sponsors, using unique identifiers
+- `sponsors` -- individual sponsor(s), as numeric identifiers
+- `n_au` -- number of sponsors on the bill

 ## Sponsors

-The sponsors data have multiple entries for each sponsor (one per legislature in which the sponsor sat).
+The sponsors data have multiple rows for each sponsor (one per legislature in which the sponsor sat).

 - `url` -- unique numeric identifier, from the profile URL
 - `legislature` -- legislature of activity